peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 multi-atomic molecules.
 Rotational transitions are the least energetic.
-As transitions can occur together, and because they are much less energetic than vibrational transitions, they combine to produce vibrational bands with fine structure, centered at a particular wavelength of a vibrational transition.
+As transitions can occur together, and because they are much less energetic than vibrational transitions, they combine to produce vibrational bands with fine structure, centred at a particular wavelength of a vibrational transition.
 Not all molecules have rotational transitions.
 In particular, the EM wave has to be able to exert torque on the molecule.
 Especially, it needs